Solo: 1 dancer

 Competitive: Dancers who train more than 5 hours per week

 Part-Time Competitive: Dancers who train 6 hours or less per week in the regular dance season from Sept. – end of June.
 (100% of the duet/trio or group must be Part Time Competitive).
-We ask that Studio Director reference the Rules & Regulations when entering dancers into this division.
+We ask that Studio Directors reference the Rules & Regulations when entering dancers into this division.
 As the Part-Time division continues to grow, we are counting on YOU to self govern when submitting entries.

 Novice: Dancers who are in their first year of competitive dance.